 Step 5: Flash the BIOS of Chromebook

 Now you can flash your Chromebook’s BIOS From within Chrome OS.
-To open terminal window, Press Ctrl+Alt+T.
+To open the terminal window, press Ctrl+Alt+T.

 - In the terminal type “shell” and Hit “Enter” to access the Linux shell environment.